BettyKagendo/Advanced-Machine-Learning/week_7/README.md

 - Davies-Bouldin Score: Measures cluster separation, with a score of 1.507 for K-means.

 ## Hierarchical Clustering
 - An alternative approach using Hierarchical Clustering is explored, resulting in a better silhouette score (0.6715). - - - However, the resulting clusters were not as meaningful because of the imbalance in the cluster sizes:
-        - Hierarchical_Cluster
                - 2 : 2236
                - 1 : 3
                - 3 : 1